Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 Make sure you have a functional QMK environment.
 See [QMK Docs](https://docs.qmk.fm/#/newbs) for details.
 At this point, **you don't need** to run `qmk setup`.

 ## BastardKb QMK fork

-We maintain our own QMK fork.
-It serves as the primary source of truth, and contains the latest changes and innovation.
-While we regularly push to the main QMK repository, the BKB QMK fork is the one that's most up to date.

 Clone the BKB QMK repository, using either github desktop or the command line, and switch to the `bkb-master` branch: